Indianapolis Museum of Art: Highlights of the Collection (2005)

 Mm! how sweet the coffee tastes, more delicious than a thousand kisses, mellower than muscatel wine. -Christian Friedrich Henrici, libretto for J.S.
 Bach, Coffee Cantata, 1732-34

-Antiquitäten C. Bednarczyk, Vienna; purchased from Antiquitäten C. Bednarczyk, September 1995.
+Antiquitäten C. Bednarczyk, Vienna, Austria; purchased from Antiquitäten C. Bednarczyk, September 1995.